thoth-tech/documentation/docs/OnTrack/Group_Task_Submission/Group_Task_Submission_doc.md

 - **Notifications:**

-Instructors might want to be notified when a student submits a task, or when a submission is rejected due to eligibility.
+Instructors may want to be notified when a student submits a task, or when a submission is rejected due to eligibility.

 <a name="_hlk143111371"></a>**Solution 2: Adding Password for Certain Students**